blurrybrained/MHOHelicarrier/README.md

 #### Steam Deck-specific Instructions

 ##### Patching the client
+As of Wine version 10.6 and Proton Experimental 2025-06-05, this is no longer needed
-The client needs to be patched before it can connect to our server.
+<strike>The client needs to be patched before it can connect to our server.

 * @TobiX made an online patcher for ease of use https://tobix.github.io/mh-linux-patch/

 Or you can do it by download GHex from the Discovery store in Desktop Mode on the Steam Deck.
 Find MarvelHeroesOmega.exe in your Marvel Heroes installation (`UnrealEngine3/Binaries/Win64`), make a backup copy, and open the original with GHex.
 In the menu for GHex, select "Jump to Byte" (or CTRL-J) and enter `0x19B317E` and change `75` to `EB`.
-Select "Save As" and overwrite MarvelHeroesOmega.exe.
+Select "Save As" and overwrite MarvelHeroesOmega.exe.</strike>

 #### General Instructions